Skip to main content

 Florida Real Estate Experts' Outlook on Home Prices

-As mortgage rates continue to linger around the 6.3% range, even after the Sept 2025 rate cut, we asked our Florida real estate experts what this means for Florida housing prices in the months and year ahead, and how this is currently affecting housing demand.
+As mortgage rates continue to linger in the mid 6% range, even after three rate cuts in 2025 and heightened geopolitical events, we asked our Florida real estate experts what this means for Florida housing prices in the months and year ahead, and how this is currently affecting housing demand.
 Below are comments from a few of our experts.
 Below are comments from a few of our experts.
 To view all comments from all experts, be sure to visit out our Florida Real Estate page where our experts provide their market outlook and housing predictions.

 Jacksonville